ankor-ai/Algorithms/Median-Computation-Large-Data-Problem/README.md

 ## Binapprox algorithm pseudo-code

-After describing the binapprox algorithm in the previous example, let's enumerate explicitly the different steps of this algorithm:
+After describing the binapprox algorithm in the previous example, let's enumerate explicitly its different steps:

 ```
 1. Compute the mean µ and standard deviation σ